Mills Act Agreement

 What is the term of the Mills Act agreement?

 The terms of Mills Act agreements are established by state law.
-The initial term of the agreement is ten years.
-The agreement is automatically renewed each year for an additional year and changes the expiration date so that 10 years is still left in the term of the agreement.
+The initial term of the agreement is 10 years.
+The agreement is automatically renewed each year for an additional year and changes the expiration date so that 10 years are still left in the term of the agreement.
 The agreement will thus continue in effect indefinitely unless notice is served by either party for the automatic renewals to stop.
 If either party serves notice for the automatic renewals to stop, the agreement will expire on the agreement's current expiration date, which would be about ten years after the notice is recorded.

 What are the responsibilities of a Mills Act agreement?

-The responsibilities of Mills Act agreements are established by state law and any other requirements set up by the local Mills Act program.
+The responsibilities of Mills Act agreements are established by state law, and any other requirements set up by the local Mills Act program.
 Generally, the property owner is required to maintain and preserve the site in accordance with the Secretary of the Interior's Standards.
 All other local regulations on historical sites in the City of San Diego Municipal Code also apply.

 If I sell my property, does the new owner have to apply again to obtain the Mills Act?